Redundant representations help generalization in wide neural networks: Abstract

 \section{Abstract}

 Deep neural networks (DNNs) defy the classical bias-variance trade-off: adding parameters to a DNN that interpolates its training data will typically improve its generalization performance.
 Explaining the mechanism behind this ``benign overfitting'' in deep networks remains an outstanding challenge.
-Here, we study the last hidden layer representations of various state-of-the-art convolutional neural networks and find evidence for an underlying mechanism that we call \emph{representation mitosis}: if the last hidden representation is wide enough, its neurons tend to split into groups which carry identical information, and differ from each other only by a statistically independent noise.
-Like in a mitosis process, the number of such groups, or ``clones'', increases linearly with the width of the layer, but only if the width is above a critical value.
-We show that a key ingredient to activate mitosis is continuing the training process until the training error is zero.
+Here, we study the last hidden layer representations of various state-of-the-art convolutional neural networks and find that if the last hidden representation is wide enough, its neurons tend to split into groups that carry identical information and differ from each other only by statistically independent noise.
+The number of such groups increases linearly with the width of the layer, but only if the width is above a critical value.
+We show that redundant neurons appear only when the training is regularized and the training error is zero.